Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Verify that the log file prefix is set to the name of the S3 bucket where the logs should go.
 - [x] Verify that the S3 bucket policy allows access for CloudTrail from the production AWS account IDs.
-- [ ] Create a new CloudTrail configuration in the account, and configure it to log to the account’s S3 bucket.
+- [ ] Create a new CloudTrail configuration in the account, and configure it to log to the account's S3 bucket.
 - [x] Confirm in the CloudTrail Console that each trail is active and healthy.
 - [ ] Open the global CloudTrail configuration in the master account, and verify that the storage location is set to the correct S3 bucket.
 - [x] Confirm in the CloudTrail Console that the S3 bucket name is set correctly.